-Green infrastructure wet ponds are used to address the stormwater runoff quantity impacts of land development.
-They may also be referred to as retention basins.
-Pursuant to N.J.A.C.
-7:8-5.2(f), certain additional requirements must be included in the design of a wet pond in order for it be used to also address stormwater runoff water quality impacts.
+Wet ponds, also known as retention basins, are used to address the stormwater runoff quantity and quality impacts of land development.
 This type of stormwater facility has an elevated outlet structure that creates a permanent pool where stormwater runoff is detained and attenuated.
-As stated in footnote (d) of Table 5-2, the design of such a system must also be designed to maintain at least a 10-foot wide area of native vegetation along at least 50 percent of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse.
-Wet ponds can be designed as multi-stage, multi-function systems; extended detention in the permanent pool provides pollutant treatment for runoff from the Water Quality Design Storm (WQDS) through sedimentation and biological processing; detention and attenuation is also provided for larger storm event through the higher elevation outlets.
+Wet ponds can be designed as multi-stage, multi-function systems; extended detention in the permanent pool provides pollutant treatment for runoff from the Water Quality Design Storm through sedimentation and biological processing; detention and attenuation is also provided for larger storm event through the higher elevation outlets.